scalvert/ember-cli-checkup/README.md

 # ember-cli-checkup

+:warning: This repository is a work in progress.
+It is not currently usable.

 > Provides the ability to check up on your Ember application or addon, so you can
 > get a high-level view of its current status.